FDA Drug Safety Podcast: Ongoing safety review of Parkinson’s drug Mirapex (pramipexole) and possible risk of heart failure

 Narrator: Thank you for listening.
 The FDA is committed to keeping healthcare professionals informed of the latest safety information.
 A link to this communication, including the complete Data Summary, can be found at www.fda.gov/DrugSafetyCommunications.
 If you have drug questions, you can reach us at firstname.lastname@example.org.

 Follow us on Twitter @FDA_Drug_Info for up to the minute important drug information.
 Know the moment it happens.

-FDA Drug Safety Podcast: Ongoing safety review of Parkinson’s drug Mirapex (pramipexole) and possible risk of heart failure - mp3(MP3 - 2.9MB) FDA Drug Safety Communication: Ongoing safety review of Parkinson’s drug Mirapex (pramipexole) and possible risk of heart failure
+FDA Drug Safety Podcast: Ongoing safety review of Parkinson’s drug Mirapex (pramipexole) and possible risk of heart failure - mp3(MP3 - 2.9MB) [ARCHIVED] FDA Drug Safety Communication: Ongoing safety review of Parkinson’s drug Mirapex (pramipexole) and possible risk of heart failure

 Mirapex (pramipexole) Information